graysonarts/writing/august2015/draft.md

 "No, sir.
 It says he is currently in the holding pen awaiting judgement."

 "Okay, Pluto, security override Delta, Indigo, Cappa, Cappa.
-This is agent Ji Go, drop all charges from Dominic Quinn and release."
+This is agent Ji Go, drop all charges from Dominic Quinn, erase biometric scan, and release."

 "Sir, why would you do that to a jacker?"